Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots: Experimental Results

 In this experiment, illustrated in \cref{fig:real_robot_dynamic}, we demonstrate the deployment of our system in a realistic nurse training scenario.
 The environment includes a nurse engaged in her workspace, surrounded by typical elements such as work tables, a chair, a platform, a garbage can, and two cabinets that serve as potential goal locations where the robot needs to grab some tools for the nurse.
-The task requires the Stretch 2 robot to navigate to one of these locations while maintaining reliable face detection of the nurse As the nurse rotates during the task, the robot must adapt to changes in facial visibility.
+The task requires the Stretch 2 robot to navigate to one of these locations while maintaining reliable face detection of the nurse.
+As the nurse rotates during the task, the robot must adapt to changes in facial visibility.
 Our system initially plans a path to the left cabinet (Goal 1) when the nurse faces left, but dynamically replans to the right cabinet (Goal 2) as she turns right, preserving optimal visibility.
-This experiment highlights how Neural-PS-PRM-line enables perception-aware, online replanning to support continuous coordination between motion ad perception, a critical requirement in nurse training and collaborative medical environments.
+This experiment highlights how \textbf{Neural-PS-PRM-line} enables evaluating trajectories on real-time and replanning, a critical requirement in nurse training and collaborative medical environments.